 \subsection{Assumptions}

-The following assumptions are considered for the MD-RPP-RRV with vehicle failures: \begin{enumerate} \item All vehicles are homogeneous, i.e., they have the same battery capacity and recharge time and move at a constant uniform speed. \item A required edge is considered traversed only if a vehicle traverses it and completes the trip by reaching a depot node.
-If a failure occurs after the vehicle has traversed the required edge but before reaching the depot, the required edge is not considered traversed and must be traversed by another vehicle. \item Vehicle failure can occur during a trip but not during recharging. \item At least one vehicle will not fail to complete the mission and traverse all required edges. \item Vehicle failures are detected and communicated to all other vehicles immediately upon occurrence. \item Vehicle failures occur instantaneously, not over a period of time. \end{enumerate}
+The operational framework is defined by the following assumptions: \begin{enumerate} \item All vehicles are homogeneous, possessing identical battery capacity, recharge time, and constant uniform travel speed. \item A required edge is considered successfully traversed only if a vehicle traverses it and subsequently completes the trip by reaching a depot node.
+If a failure occurs after traversal but before the vehicle returns to a depot, the edge is marked as un-serviced and must be traversed by another vehicle.
+This assumption models scenarios involving high-bandwidth data acquisition (e.g., LiDAR, high-resolution imaging) in rural environments where real-time wireless transmission is infeasible, necessitating physical data retrieval at the depot. \item Each required edge can be traversed by any vehicle without restrictions on vehicle-route assignments. \item Vehicle failure can occur during a trip (edge traversal) but not during recharging processes at a depot. \item At least one vehicle remains functional (i.e., the set of active vehicles is non-empty).
+(If no vehicle remains functional, then there is no rescheduling problem to solve.) \item Vehicle failures are detected and communicated to the central system and other vehicles immediately upon occurrence.
+This assumes the use of standard low-bandwidth telemetry ``heartbeat'' signals.
+Unlike high-bandwidth sensor data which necessitates physical retrieval (Assumption 2), status flags require negligible bandwidth and are reliably transmitted over long-range networks, where signal termination indicates immediate failure. \item Vehicle failures are instantaneous events rather than gradual performance degradations. \end{enumerate}